 What makes Wild Sky beef unique?

 Wild Sky is the only U.S. beef brand with the extra attribute of "supporting wildlife-friendly ranching."
 Wild Sky Ranches serve as stepping stones for the movement of wildlife through dispersal corridors between three of the most iconic biodiversity hotspots in the continental United States: The Crown of the Continent Ecosystem (extending from Glacier National Park south along the Rocky Mountain Front); the Greater Yellowstone Ecosystem; and the American Prairie Reserve Ecosystem.
-These ares form what we call the "Montana Wildlife Triangle."
+These areas form what we call the "Montana Wildlife Triangle."

 What about human-wildlife conflict?